AdobeDocs/experience-platform.en/help/sandboxes/use-cases/backup-object-configuration.md

 ### UI functionality, Platform components, and Experience Cloud products that you will use {#ui-functionality-and-elements}

 To successfully implement this use case, you must use multiple areas of Adobe Experience Platform.
-Make sure that you have the necessary [attribute-based access control permissions](../../access-control/abac/overview.md) for all these areas, or ask your system administrator to grant you the necessary permissions.
+Ensure you have the necessary [attribute-based access control permissions](../../access-control/abac/overview.md) for all these areas, or ask your system administrator to grant you the necessary permissions.

   - [Sandbox Tooling](../ui/sandbox-tooling.md)
   - [Sandbox management](../ui/user-guide.md)